Greek military setting up field hospital for COVID-19 cases

 “We issue this final plea: Help us so we can help you.
 One in two people in the ICU will die — understand this," said Panagiotis Touchtidis, head of the staff association at Thessaloniki's Papageorgiou Hospital.

-Touchtidis appealed to people he said displayed a lackadaisical attitude toward mask-wearing to strictly adhere to the rules, warning them that the consequences could be severe.
+Touchtidis appealed to people he said displayed a lackadaisical attitude toward mask-wearing to strictly adhere to the rules.

 “Some people still think this is the flu.
 But the flu never killed 110 people in a day, especially before winter sets in.
 Unfortunately, we will reach the point where, unless people observe the (restriction) measures, we will not be able to intubate people because there will be no respirators available,” he added.